えいたんごクイズ

 The trouper persevered through the challenging production despite technical difficulties.

-After years as a trouper, she had performed in theaters across the country.
+During her years as a trouper, she performed in theaters across the country.

 The veteran trouper never missed a show despite illness and exhaustion.